 The first thing to do once your little one is pulling themselves to standing is to drop the crib if you haven’t already.

+What should you do?
 A good strategy for teaching your tiny stander to lay back down is to kneel next to the crib so that your face is level with the crib mattress.
-Tell your little one to come down to Mommy or Daddy and they may simply kneel down to get to you.
+Tell your little one to come down to you and they may simply kneel down to get to you.
 From there, they can lay down, and just like that, you’ve taught them how to go from standing to lying!
-Once you’ve seen them get back down a couple times on their own, you know they can do it and can safely leave them to lay down whenever they’re ready.
+Once you’ve seen them get back down a couple of times on their own, you know they can do it and can safely leave them to lay down whenever they’re ready.

 Milestone #6: Separation anxiety at 8 to 10 months of age